vitaliihonta/landing/mdoc/input/workflows-activities.md

 ## Introduction
 In the previous post, you were introduced to [Temporal](https://temporal.io) and its main building blocks, [ZIO Temporal](https://zio-temporal.vhonta.dev), and the Content Sync Platform we're developing.

-In this post, you will develop your own Workflows and Activities!
+In this post, we'll develop your own Workflows and Activities!
-A quick reminder about what them:
+A quick reminder:
 1. **Activity** is all the hard work and technical details. *Activities* perform error-prone operations (such as interactions with external systems and APIs), complex algorithms, etc.
 2. **Workflow** is the business process definition represented as code.
 *Workflows* implement the business logic using *Activities*.
 A *Workflow* can also spawn and supervise *Child Workflows*.

-To this guide, you must have a *Temporal Cluster* running.
+As a prerequisite, you must have a *Temporal Cluster* running.
 It's recommended to run a local instance using [Temporal CLI](https://docs.temporal.io/cli):

 ```shell
 temporal server start-dev